hf618/VERL/TRAINING_CONFIG.md

 ## Experiment Settings

 These variables are located at the end of the `train.sh` script and control the model, data, and training parameters.
+The complete parameters are located in [ppo_trainer.yaml](/verl/trainer/config/ppo_trainer.yaml)

 ```sh
 bash train_grpo_math_tune_ray.sh \